Rishabhtanwar00/Rishabhtanwar00/README.md

 # 💫 About Me:
-I'm currently working on React and Nextjs<br>I'm currently learning Full stack development with MERN stack<br>
+I'm currently working on React and Nextjs<br>I'm learning Full stack development with MERN stack<br>

 ## 🌐 Socials: